 Fresh Out of Oven, Strawberry Mini Cakes ~ for the Weekend

 Friends.
 We know what they will bring to the table.
-Joy, substance or seriousness.
-Like we need shadruchulu, they each meet a need.
+Mirth, mischief or musings.
+Like we need shadruchulu, each meet a need.
 When it comes to vegetable friends, I know exactly what will potlakaaya bring to the table.
-A beatific bajji.
+A delicious bajji.
 Traditional Andhra food, prepared during festival celebratory meals, potlakaaya bajjis make a great snack item.
 With a tad of unique potlakaaya sweetness and aroma, they make tasty bajjis.
-Give it a try when you find this vegetable on your trip to Indian grocery.
+Give the recipe a try when you find this vegetable on your trip to Indian grocery.

 Potlakaaya ………………….Potlakaaya Rounds for Bajjis